brandoncomputer/powershell-designer/README.md

             WindowTop by gileli121@gmail.com.

 There will be no exe compiler.
 It's not that I can't, it's that I can't make it NetInfoSec compliant, and it would be inferior to other listed solutions.
 See bottom recommendation.
-            Best solution: Develop a custom solution using a program that is not .Net based that allows a Text embed section that is changable via Resource Hacker.
+            Best solution: Develop a custom solution using a program that is not .Net based that allows a Text embed section that is changable via Resource Hacker by Angus Johnson.
 AES Encrypt/decrypt text using native function in program.
             Next solution: Same as above but use base64
             Next Solution: Same as above but don't encode or encrypt
             Next Solution: ps12exe by steve02081504